jgrodziski/docker-confluence/README.md

 # SSH stuffs
 # add all the authorisation key from the machine where the build is done
+# you can copy your existing authorization with cp ~/.ssh/authorized_keys ./my_keys
 RUN mkdir -p /root/.ssh
 ADD my_keys /tmp/my_keys
 RUN cat /tmp/my_keys >> /root/.ssh/authorized_keys && rm -f /tmp/my_keys